Blog

 Recovering well from a patella fracture often depends on a team of experts working together.
 Specialist surgeons, physiotherapists, and other healthcare professionals ensure your treatment is carefully monitored and adjusted as needed.

 One leader in this field, Professor Paul Lee, brings extensive experience as a Cartilage Expert and Regional Surgical Ambassador.
-His patient-focused care and advisory roles with recognised surgical colleges guarantee top-quality support during rehabilitation.
+His patient-focused care supports high-quality rehabilitation.

 At MSK Doctors, patients benefit from this expertly coordinated care.
 By combining surgical skill, physiotherapy expertise, and ongoing patient communication, we help build your confidence and maximise recovery.